Have a Question About the BreachLock Cloud Platform? Enter it below.

 Where do vulnerability scanning and penetration testing fit?

 Read the second highlighted part now.
 If your organization is processing the personal information of EU residents, GDPR requires you to maintain a resilient IT infrastructure wherein your organizational and security measures are working effectively.
 If one carefully looks at how data flows inside an organizational network, it is very likely to note that personal data would often be scattered across systems for various business use cases and purposes.
 We have seen with most of our clients that their data or a part thereof is hosted on a cloud service.

 To check the efficiency of organizational and technical measures, there is no better alternative yet as compared to conducting a vulnerability assessment, followed by a full-fledged penetration test.
 A penetration test ensures that the existing vulnerabilities are identified and mitigated before attackers exploit them with malicious intent.

 Absolute security is a myth.
 However, that does not mean that an organization should be lackluster in its implementation of security measures to protect its IT infrastructure.
 In the current threat landscape, being proactive about organizational security is the most logical solution.
 Modern-day organizations cannot sit and wait for an attack to happen.
 Instead, they should be proactive in identifying loopholes, vulnerabilities, and flaws in their IT infrastructure.
 Once identified, they can be patched.
 Regular vulnerability scans and periodic penetration tests ensure that vulnerabilities are discovered and patched timely.
 Does this sound like a burden?
 Well, it is not.

 SaaS platforms like BreachLock enable organizations to set the frequency of vulnerability scans and order penetration tests in a few clicks.
-We partner with our clients in their security testing initiatives so that not only their systems are secure, but they also fulfill their legal obligations and compliance requirements.
+We partner with our clients in their security testing initiatives so that not only their systems are secure, but also fulfill their legal obligations and compliance requirements.
 Schedule a discovery call with our team today!